 Step 3: Confront Your Fear

 This is the hardest part, but it’s also the most important one.
+When dealing with social anxiety, you want to confront your fear.

 It might mean walking up to a pretty girl.
 It might mean talking to people you don’t know at a party.
 Or it might mean smiling at the cashier, asking your boss for a raise, or speaking up at a meeting.